BlogGuides & TipsPractical Information

 • Photograph military, police, or government buildings

-• Complain loudly or lose your temper in public
+• Lose your temper or raise your voice in public

-• Assume a “no” to your first bargaining offer is final
+• Assume that the first bargaining refusal is the final answer

 Moroccan artisan crafting traditional mosaic tiles in a medina workshop